-We saw in the above example that the system of equations (3.2.2) is consistent.
-Equivalently, this means that the vector equation (3.2.1) has a solution.
+Below we will show that the above system of equations is consistent.
+Equivalently, this means that the above vector equation has a solution.
 In other words, there is a linear combination of and that equals We can visualize the last statement geometrically.
 Therefore, the following figure gives a picture of a consistent system of equations.
 Compare with figure below, which shows a picture of an inconsistent system.

 In order to actually solve the vector equation

 one has to solve the system of linear equations

 This means forming the augmented matrix

 and row reducing.
 Note that the columns of the augmented matrix are the vectors from the original vector equation, so it is not actually necessary to write the system of equations: one can go directly from the vector equation to the augmented matrix by “smooshing the vectors together”.
 In the following example we carry out the row reduction and find the solution.

 where are vectors in and are unknown scalars, has the same solution set as the linear system with augmented matrix

 whose columns are the ’s and the ’s.